-The official University of Arizona Commencement in Arizona Stadium takes place on Friday, May 12 at 7:30 PM.
+The official University of Arizona Commencement in Arizona Stadium takes place on Friday, May 10, 2024.
 A separate RSVP is required to attend the official commencement.

 UNDERGRADUATE – SEATING & PROCESSION

-If you are an undergraduate (BA/BGS), you will need to check in at the door, and you will be directed to sit within the designated student seating section.
+If you are an undergraduate (BA/BS/BGS/BIS), you will need to check in at the door, and you will be directed to sit within the designated student seating section.
 Students will process to the stage from their rows, in the order they are seated.
 There is no alphabetical order.
-At your seat, you will find a NAME CARD.
+Upon check-in, you will be given a NAME CARD.
 You will fill out your card with your name and major(s) as you’d like to be announced on stage.
 When your row is called, you’ll be directed to line up and process across the stage.
 Once at the reader’s podium, you will hand the card to the reader before crossing the stage.
 (You’ll have a chance to make sure your name is spoken clearly and correctly.)
+After crossing the stage, you will be directed to return to your seat promptly and remain seated until all names are called to give each graduate equal time to be recognized.

 GRADUATE – SEATING & PROCESSION